Our concern

 In 2011, Syrians started to demonstrate peacefully for human dignity and change.
 The violent repression of the movement has put Syria in flames.
-More than 500,000 have been killed, more than 11 million displaced, more than 6 million are refugees abroad.
-Violence has reached its worst levels and is still happening every day.
-The use of chemical weapons came only on top of daily air strikes and missile attacks against civilian targets.
+More than 600,000 have been killed, more than 13 million displaced, more than 7 million have become refugees abroad.
+The use of chemical weapons came only on top of daily air strikes and missile attacks against civilian targets, mainly committed by the Assad regime and its allies.

 |